-&lt;sup>3 Appeals can be submitted sooner than this, but appellants must be allowed 20 school days to prepare a written case if they wish.
+&lt;sup>5 Appeals can be submitted sooner than this.

-&lt;sup>4 Where possible, appeals that are submitted after 31 May will be heard by 26 July.
+&lt;sup>6 Where possible, normal round appeals that are submitted after the deadline will be heard by 25 July.
 If that is not possible, they will be heard within 30 school days of the appeal form being submitted.